jlirette075/ISQA-3420/Use Cases.md

 * Project Owner: To clearly understand the manager decisions in order to make accurate decisions on whehter or not to stop or continue the project.

 Preconditions:
-* Relevant file/package infomration is in the databases used.
+* Relevant file/package information is in the proper database.
 * The proper project information has been provided.

 Main Success Scenario: The manager receives the correct license and vulnerability information for the requested software packages.

 Failed End Conditions: The manager receives the incorrect license and vulnerability information for the requested software packages.

-Trigger: Manager identifies project information to which license and vulnerability information can is provided.
+Trigger: Manager identifies or uploads project information to which license and vulnerability information can be provided.

 ##Use Case 2
 Title: Developer Upload